Training

 Prerequisite

-This course assumes a basic understanding of data modeling terms and principles, and no prior knowledge of NoSQL.
+This course assumes a basic understanding of fundamental data modeling concepts and terminology, such as entities, attributes, and relationships.

 Steve Hoberman, Instructor